skobba/skobba.github.io_bak/docs/Kubernetes/deployment.md

 ### Canary Deployment
 Releasing a new version to a small subset of users or a “canary group.”
 This approach helps identify and address issues before a full rollout.
+* Create a new-deployment
+* Reduce the replicas on the old-deployment

 ### Rolling Deployment
 Release the new version incrementally to a subset of your infrastructure.
 You gradually move from one part of your infrastructure to another until the new version is deployed everywhere.